nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. The current implementation will not load the `addressbook.json` file in the data folder when there are leading whitespaces.
    2. Proposed solution: We plan to trim the values of leading and trailing whitespaces before reading into `jsonAdaptedPerson.java`, so that even if there is leading whitespaces, the values can still be read.
 2. #### Expansion of `filter` feature
-   1. In the current implementation, `filter` only works for 1 field.
-The user may want to filter for multiple fields so that they can have an easier time finding people of interest.
+   1. In the current implementation, `filter` only works for 1 field, and it does not filter for the `Note`, `Schedule` and `ScheduleName` fields.
+The user may want to filter for multiple different fields so that they can have an easier time finding people of interest.
-   2. Proposed solution: We plan to let `filter` filter for multiple fields.
+   2. Proposed solution: We plan to let `filter` filter for `Note`, `Schedule` and `ScheduleName` fields, and also filter for multiple fields.
 3. #### Expansion of `tag` feature
     1. Currently, the only way to modify tags is via the `edit` command which overwrites the entire tag list when executed.
     2. This can result in notable user inconvenience in at least one of two ways :